Mountain Crest University of Colorado Health

 Mountain Crest University of Colorado Health - Fort Collins, CO

 Mountain Crest University Of Colorado Health is an alcohol and addiction treatment center located at 4601 Corbett Drive in the 80528 zip code in Fort Collins, CO.
-Mountain Crest University Of Colorado Health offers buprenorphine for pain management, suboxone prescription and administers naltrexone.
+Mountain Crest University Of Colorado Health offers prescribes suboxone, methadone for pain management and naltrexone administration.
 It is run by a private non-profit organization.
-Mountain Crest University Of Colorado Health provides CBT, counseling for alcohol abuse and trauma counseling.
-Mountain Crest University Of Colorado Health also can help with Methamphetamines Detox, Cocaine Detox and Alcohol Detoxification.
-Mountain Crest University Of Colorado Health includes inpatient hospital treatment, regular outpatient alcohol treatment and hospital inpatient alcohol detox.
-In addition, it offers alcohol detox services, treatment for co-occurring mental health and alcohol use disorders and treatment for alcohol use.
+Mountain Crest University Of Colorado Health provides 12 step rehabilitation, dialectical behavior therapy and anger management.
+Mountain Crest University Of Colorado Health also can help with Opioid Detoxification, Alcohol Detox and Methamphetamines Detoxification.
+Mountain Crest University Of Colorado Health includes inpatient hospital addiction treatment, intensive outpatient treatment and hospital inpatient rehab.
+In addition, it offers alcohol detoxification, treatment for alcohol abuse and treatment for co-occurring mental health and alcohol use disorders.

 Call (866) 864-9515 to get 24/7 help with alcohol addiction treatment.